withparadox2/Slowly/README.md

 - All functions work well on mobile broswers

 ### Note
 - All data is fetched from Slowly's server and stored in browser's local storage.
-You should never leak any sensitive data like token or verification code to others.
+You should never leak any sensitive data like token or passcode to others.
 - The purpose of this website is to be a companion to official app, instead of replacing it thoroughly.

 ## Build